ACM40960/project-sarveshsn/README.md

 You need to have following packages installed prior to running the code in RStudio.
 You can run this code in the RStudio script/console.
 ```
 install.packages("jpeg") #For loading pictures
-install.packages("reticulate")  #To integrate Python code and libraries into your R environment
+install.packages("reticulate")  #To integrate Python code and libraries into your R environment if not done exclusively.
 install.packages("keras")  #For training CNN model
 install.packages("ggplot2) #To plot the learning curves
 install.packages("grDevices")  #To Plot accuracy and loss